CP

 Best Garage Floor Paint and Epoxy Systems for DIY in 2026

-Five garage floor coatings tested for hot tire pickup, abrasion, and chemical splash on a 220-lb tire-loaded panel.
+What is the best garage floor coating?
+Five coatings tested for hot tire pickup, abrasion, and chemical splash, plus epoxy vs polyurea vs paint.
 Top pick: Rust-Oleum EpoxyShield.

 Maya Patel